-Continue to develop relevant business content that supports strategic functions such as and IT

-Support DP World's Inclusion and Diversity (I&D) agenda by providing global learning solutions designed specifically for women.
+- Continue to develop relevant business content that supports strategic functions such as operations, commercial and sales, and IT - Support DP World's Inclusion and Diversity (I&D) agenda by providing global learning solutions designed specifically for women. - Reinforce the performance culture by implementing just-intime performance management learning modules. - Ensure we continue to embed our talent agenda and support the business to identify talent.